renga2k03/Data-Science-Projects/README.md

-# OIBSIP
+# Data Science Projects

-A repository consisting of different tasks done illustrating usage of data science in training models and making predictions, statistical analysis and classifications.
-These are performed as a part of Data Science Internship under Oasis Infobyte
+A repository consisting of different tasks done illustrating usage of data science in training models and making predictions, statistical analysis and classifications